swch/strivve-docs-nextjs/src/pages/testing/site-testing/index.md

 ## How To Use with the CardSavr API
 You can post jobs to the synthetic site just like you would to a live merchant site.

-First, ensure that you have all the objects need to post a job to the CardSavr API:
+First, ensure that you have all the objects needed to post a job to the CardSavr API:

 * User (must be created before the card or account object)
 ```json